Second Trumpet (Tenure Track)

-Boulder Philharmonic announces an opening for Section Bass (tenure track)
+Boulder Philharmonic announces an opening for Trumpet 2 (Tenure Track)

-Audition will be held on Thursday, October 10 at:
+Audition will be held on Thursday, January 23, 2020 in Boulder, CO.

-For repertoire list and additional details please send a one-page resume by Tuesday, October 1 to:
+For repertoire list and additional details, please send a one-page resume by Thursday, January 2, 2020 to:

 The Boulder Philharmonic Orchestra hosts a robust internship program with a highly acclaimed regional professional orchestra, providing learning opportunities in all areas of operations.
 We are currently accepting applications.